 By the time a company reaches 50 people, many founders are struggling just to remember everyone’s name, let alone develop meaningful relationships with them.

-And for a relationship-minded founder, this can often feel like they’re losing touch with the very soul of their business; like they’re being pulled away from the things they enjoyed most about their startup in the first place.
+And for a relationship-minded founder that cares about their leadership development, this can often feel like they’re losing touch with the very soul of their business; like they’re being pulled away from the things they enjoyed most about their startup in the first place.

 In fact, I’ve known some founders to go so far as to say it feels like they’re betraying their team and the culture of their startup.